LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/February/week-of-february-11th.md

 </tbody>
 </table>

-WhatsApp now supports passing the consumer's profile name (if the user permits sharing it in their app's privacy settings), allowing brands that are using the WhatsApp Business Connector to review the name in the open connections list, in the consumer info widget view in the agent workspace, as well as at the top of the agent's messaging conversation window.
+WhatsApp now supports passing the consumer's profile name (if the user permits sharing it in their app's privacy settings), allowing brands that are using the WhatsApp Business connector to review the name in the open connections list, in the consumer info widget view in the agent workspace, as well as at the top of the agent's messaging conversation window.

 The connector will expose the consumer’s name (as registered by the users in their WhatsApp app) in the UI, which will be available and displayed as follows: